top of page

 • 3 min read

-Traveling solo can be both the most rewarding and challenging aspect of the experience.
-At first, the idea of making friends might be intimidating, but once you push beyond your comfort zone, you'll discover it's simpler than you anticipated.
+Travelling solo can be both the most rewarding and challenging thing you ever experience.
+Making connections probably falls into both categories.
+While it can seem intimidating at first, but once you push beyond your comfort zone, you'll discover it's simpler than you anticipated.

 Solo travelling in Sri Lanka